weniv/En_pythonbest20/src/pages/question10.md

 salmon, tuna, chicken, bacon, mushroom
 ```

-Customers can choose up to 5 toppings, including toppings that must be included.
+Customers can choose up to 5 toppings and can also choose the kind of toppings that must be included.
 Ali must guide the combination of poke that matches the order.

 However, if nothing is entered, it must be informed that `"Basic Poke will be provided."`